 Many of the northern counties are sparsely populated, with limited access to basic services, including early learning and care options.
 This area has many needs and few resources.
 Unemployment, teen births, child abuse and neglect, and drug and alcohol problems are prevalent.
 Education is the main avenue out of poverty, and there is nothing more important to families than ensuring that children receive quality early education in a safe environment.

 As its primary goal, the EHS-CCP grant builds upon the current level of services offered to children and families in the community and increases the quality of services offered through center-based and family child care home education network services.
 In many areas, center-based services do not exist due to local constraints (geographic terrain, weather, availability of center-based options, etc.).
 Partner Agencies (PAs) are offering EHS services through both centers and family child care homes.
 Providing funding for both program options (center-based and family child care home education networks) is more suitable for the proposed geographic location and enables access to a larger population of children and families, thereby improving the educational and health outcomes for more children and families, while reducing future costs for social services.
 CDE’s multifaceted approach is: Improving the quality of services provided by PAs already serving infants and toddlers; and expanding the number of slots available through PAs and family child care home education networks where the need exists.

 - Fiscal Year 2016-17 (PDF)

-Nine rural counties of Northern California: Butte, Colusa, Del Norte, Glenn, Humboldt, Mendocino, Sutter, Trinity, and Yuba.
+Ten rural counties of California: Butte, Colusa, Del Norte, Fresno, Glenn, Humboldt, Mendocino, Sutter, Trinity, and Yuba.